wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 * <a target="_blank" href="https://roadtripnation.com/roadtrip/cybersecurity">RoadTripNation.com "Life Hackers" episode</a> on Cyber Security.

+* Pass the <a target="_blank" href="https://open.hpi.de/courses/cybersec-exam-4">
+Cybersecurity Exam</a> in 3 courses from the Hasso Plattner Institut (HPI) free Open university in Germany.

 ## Miscellaneous

 An AUP (acceptable use policy) details appropriate use of information systems, handling standards, monitoring, and privacy expectations.

-“Security is always excessive until it's not enough.” – Robbie Sinclair

-Pass the <a target="_blank" href="https://open.hpi.de/courses/cybersec-exam-4">
-Cybersecurity Exam</a> in 3 courses from the Hasso Plattner Institut (HPI) free Open university in Germany.

 ## More on Security #

 This is one of a series on Security in DevSecOps:

 {% include security_links.html %}

-PowerBI

-* Power Query - transformations to clean up data
-* Power Pivot - use Dax to understand datasets
-* Power View/Power Map to visualize

-PowerBI Desktop combines the above.